SocietySociety

 Companies must comply with laws and regulations and manage chemicals and other substances that pose hazard to humans or the environment to ensure safe handling, transport, storage, use, recycling or reuse, and disposal of such substances.

-(4-7) Managing the Chemical Substances Contained in Products
+(4-7) Managing Chemical Substances Contained in Products

 Companies must comply with all laws, regulations, and customer requests applicable to the prohibition and restriction of specific substances contained in products.